lindseyrapp/cse15l-lab-reports/LabReport5.md

 <br/>
 <br/>
 ![Image](vimFix.png) <br/>
 Here, as suggested, I used vim to fix the code.
-I entered insert mode and changed the return type from into to double for findAvg.
+I entered insert mode and changed the return type from int to double for findAvg.
 I also changed the "2" to "2.0" in the equation to be consistent with doubles.
 <br/>
 <br/>
 ![Image](fixed.png) <br/>